KhronosGroup/OpenXR-Tutorials/README.md

 ## Contributors

-The text of the OpenXR Tutorial is by Roderick Kennedy and Andrew Richards of Simul Software Ltd. The design of the site is by Calland Creative Ltd. The site is overseen by the Khronos OpenXR Working Group.
+The original text of the OpenXR Tutorial is by Roderick Kennedy and Andrew Richards of Simul Software Ltd. The design of the site is by Calland Creative Ltd. The site is overseen by the Khronos OpenXR Working Group.
 Thanks to all volunteers who tested the site through its development.

-See [CONTRIBUTORS](CONTRIBUTORS.md) for the full contributor list.

 ## Legal Notice